deelipvenkat/credit_default_classification_system/README.md

 f1_score: mean: 81.3485323661658 , std :3.627310607374865

+Since the dataset has class imbalance & the dataset size is small , it is better to stick to less complex models , as more complex models like random forest tend to overfit in such cases as we have seen in our tests above.
+So from the final results of the performance of various machine learning mdoels , it is wise to choose logistic regression as it tends to provide stable results & works well for class imbalances.

 ### CREATING PICKLE FILES
+Our final logistic regression model is stored in a pickle file which is used in deployment.

 ```

 # The ml model & standard scaler is dumped into a pickle file.
 filename = 'credit_model.pkl'
 pickle.dump(classifier_lg, open(filename, 'wb'))